JanezSedeljsak/network-utils/README.md

     - Scale-free networks $\gamma = 3$ are "small-world" as $\langle d \rangle \sim \frac{\ln n}{\ln \ln n}$
     - $G(n, c)$ scale-free model is not small-world as $\langle C \rangle \approx \frac{(\ln n)^2}{n}$

+- **Strongly Connected Components**: A strongly connected component of a directed graph is a subgraph where there is a directed path from any node to any other node.
+In other words, you can get from any node in the subgraph to any other node in the subgraph by following the directed edges.

+- **Weakly Connected Components**: A weakly connected component of a directed graph is a subgraph where there is a path from any node to any other node if we ignore the direction of the edges.
+In other words, if you replace all directed edges with undirected edges, all nodes in the subgraph are connected.

+- **High modularity and low clustering coefficient** (e.g., a network of star-shaped communities)

+- **Low modularity and high clustering coefficient** (e.g., a network with a lot of triangles but no larger communities).

 <h3>Graph types in the core</h3>